 Members – identify your GR priorities for 2022

 Yearly, in advance of the AGM, we turn to our members for help identifying issues where government policy is impacting your co-operative.
 This could include legislation, regulations, or other government decisions that impact your co-operative’s sustainability, value, or members.

 Please provide your thoughts in the space below.
 Here’s the 2022 communique with more detailed instructions, and sample for context.
 Collectively, these links should provide you with everything you need to provide feedback around what GR issues the BCCA should focus on in the coming year, To see the policies approved by members at the 2021 AGM, click here.
 The deadline to send us your proposal(s) is April 21.

 Government Relations Efforts

 - We collaborate regularly with BCCA members and the provincial government elected officials and civil servants

-- We host at least one event per year to engage with members of parliament
+- We host events to engage with MLAs

 - We maintain a government relations committee consisting of BCCA members and legal representatives

-The BCCA also works at the federal level with other co-op associations to lobby the Canadian government to change or update policies that will benefit both co-ops in BC and the entire co-op sector across Canada.
+The BCCA also works with other provincial and national co-op associations to advocate to the Canadian government for policy or legislative changes to benefit both co-ops in BC and across Canada.